Abstracts are due Feb 20

 The main points to follow are:

-(1) Title: only the first letter of each appropriate word is capitalized and in bold, (SEE abstract at bottom for example)
+(1) Title: only the first letter of each appropriate word is capitalized and in bold,

-First author has last name first and bold, all other authors are first name - last name and in bold.
+Author list: First author has last name first and bold, all other authors are first name - last name and in bold.
 There are two acceptable fomats for the author section.
 The first one shown below should be used if applicable.
 Only use the second version when the author affiliations are in mixed order.

 Beebe, Alex, firstname.lastname@example.org, and J.W.
 Castle, Department of Environmental Engineering and Earth Sciences, Clemson University, Clemson, South Carolina; and J.H.
 Rodgers Jr., School of Agricultural, Forest, and Environmental Sciences, Clemson University, Clemson, South Carolina